brentlaster/ai-3in1-demo/labs.md

 **Purpose: In this lab, we’ll see how MCP can be used to standardize an agent's interaction with tools.**

-1. We have partial implementations of an MCP server and an agent that uses a MCP client to connect to tools on the server.
-So that you can get acquainted with the main parts of each, we'll build them out as we did the agent in the first lab - by viewing differences and merging.
+1. We have partial implementations of an MCP server and an agent that uses an MCP client to connect to tools on the server.
+So that you can get acquainted with the main parts of each, we'll build them out as we did the agent in the second lab - by viewing differences and merging.
 Let's start with the server.
 Run the command below to see the differences.

 ```
 code -d ../extra/lab3-server.txt mcp_server.py